-The aviation and defense sectors are going though important changes related to technological innovations, the dynamics of the global market and the global geopolitical situation.
+The aviation and defense sectors are going through important changes related to technological innovations, the dynamics of the global market and the global geopolitical situation.
 To ensure that their clients survive and thrive in these sectors, DS Avocats focuses on their modernisation, digital transformation and consolidation.

 A customised sectoral approach

 In order to provide assistance to all stakeholders in the aviation, space and defense sector with all transactional and contentious matters, we have a dedicated team of experts in public law, banking and finance, company law, insurance law, competition law, tax law, intellectual property law, and new technologies and data law.

 Our DS teams across the world (Europe, Africa, Latin America, North America and Asia) and our international Desks support our clients with all strategic and legal projects related to their international activities.

 The team’s expertise also extends to advice to and representation of governmental and multilateral organisations, investors and insurers, with their programmes and projects in the space and defense sectors.